 What is sensory overload?

 At this moment, your body is receiving too much information.
-So, it can’t process it properly, leading from mild to mental discomfort you can physically feel.
+So, it can’t process it properly, leading from mild to intense mental discomfort that you can physically feel.
 If sensory overload occurs on a daily basis, this can lead to stress, burnout, and irritability.

 How does stress affect memory?